 \subsubsection{AdId Access}

 The AdId is a unique identifier that exists on both iOS and Android.
-It allows advertisers to show more relevant ads for users (e.g.~by avoiding showing the same advert twice in two different apps), but it can also be misused to create fine-grained profiles about app users~--~something many users may not expect and that can lead to potential violations of data protection law~\cite{kollnig_2021,reyes_wont_2018,nguyen_share_first_consent_2021}.
+It allows advertisers to show more relevant ads for users (e.g.~by avoiding showing the same advert twice in two different apps), but it can also be used to create fine-grained profiles about app users~--~something many users may not expect and that can lead to potential violations of data protection law~\cite{kollnig_2021,reyes_wont_2018,nguyen_share_first_consent_2021}.
 The AdId is also the only cross-app identifier that may be used for advertising on Android, but might additionally be used for analytics~\cite{google_ad_id}.
 That is why AdId access might be an upper bound on the use of any form of analytics on Android (including personalised ads); there are no incentives not to use the AdId for these purposes.
-While users can theoretically reset the AdId, most do not know how or why to do so this~\cite{acquisti_privacy_2015,acquisti_nudging_2009} Starting with iOS 14.5 in 2021, the operating systems has switched from an opt-out to an opt-in mechanism to apps' use of the AdId; in our study, we will assess privacy in the app ecosystem immediately before this policy change.
-We detected potential access to the AdId by checking for the presence of the \texttt{AdSupport} class on iOS, and for the presence of the system interface \texttt{IAdvertisingIdService} in the app code on Android.
+While users can theoretically reset the AdId, most do not know how or why to do so~\cite{acquisti_privacy_2015,acquisti_nudging_2009}.
+Starting with iOS 14.5 in 2021, the operating system has switched from an opt-out to an opt-in mechanism to apps' use of the AdId; in our study, we will assess privacy in the app ecosystem immediately before this policy change.
+We detected potential access to the AdId by checking for the presence of the \texttt{AdSupport} class and the system interface \texttt{IAdvertisingIdService} in the app code on iOS and Android, respectively.